// blog/calculators/

 Adding up multiple tax layers

-In the United States, the combined rate you pay is almost always state rate + county rate + city rate.
+In the United States, the combined rate you pay is almost always state rate plus county rate plus city rate.
 These are additive, not multiplicative.
-If your state charges 6%, your county adds 1%, and your city adds 0.5%, the combined rate is 7.5% — not 6% of (1% of (0.5% of the price)).
+If your state charges 6%, your county adds 1%, and your city adds 0.5%, the combined rate is 7.5%, not 6% of 1% of 0.5% of the price.

 Always use the combined local rate in the formula, not the state rate alone.
-The combined rate for your specific location is available through your state's revenue department website, and most point-of-sale systems apply it automatically.
+The combined rate for your location is available on your state's revenue department website, and most point-of-sale systems apply it automatically.

 * * *